metacat didn't update xml_path_index table while a document was updated

-#6 Updated by Michael Daigle almost 10 years ago
+#6 Updated by Michael Daigle about 10 years ago

 It looks like this is a race condition.
 The xml_nodes insertion commit must still be going on when the indexing kicks off.
 However, the failed index should get readded to the indexing queue for retry (up to 25 times).